NicolaBernini/BlockchainAnalysis/README.md

 # Updates

+## 2019-05-01

+Added a [PR](https://github.com/NicolaBernini/BlockchainAnalysis/pull/11) with some fixes and new resources in the [Blockchain Core - Section](https://github.com/NicolaBernini/BlockchainAnalysis/tree/master/blockchain_core)

 ## 2019-04-15

 - Added [PR](https://github.com/NicolaBernini/BlockchainAnalysis/pull/10) implementing in Haskell the Binary Searach with Recursion and Maybe Monad on a List of Generic Type